apigee-127/volos-connectors/volos-sns/README.md

 For more detailed usage of the `avault` module refer to the [Apigee Vault page on GitHub](https://github.com/apigee-127/avault).

-# Using the S3 connector
+# Using the SNS connector

 If you run the Node.js server and call the API like this: